WWE Rumors: Major Update On Daniel Bryan’s ‘Career-Altering Announcement’

 With the superstar no longer set to appear on the Cruiserweight show, all the signs point towards him being the culprit behind the Reigns drama.

 This news also adds fuel to a rumor that’s been going around since the scaffolding incident on SmackDown Live.
-Last week, The Inquisitr reported that WWE plans to unveil Bryan as the attacker, as the company wants to pit him against Reigns in a marquee feud.
+Last week, The Inquisitr reported that WWE plans to unveil Bryan as the attacker because the company wants to pit him against Reigns in a marquee feud.

-With Reigns being the top babyface on SmackDown Live, and Bryan being the show’s biggest heel, a rivalry between the former World Champions makes sense.
+With Reigns being the top babyface on SmackDown Live and Bryan being the show’s biggest heel, a rivalry between the former World Champions makes sense.
 How WWE goes about presenting it, though, remains to be seen.

-The pair have been at odds with each other at recent house shows, where WWE’s tests fan reactions to storylines and matches prior to introducing them to television.
+The pair have been at odds with each other at recent house shows in which WWE tests fan reactions to storylines and matches prior to introducing them to television.

 Recent developments have only made Bryan’s “career-altering announcement” — which WWE has been advertising for weeks — even more intriguing.
-The storyline is shrouded in mystery already, but how it connects to Reigns will make for an interesting dimension to proceedings.
+The storyline is already shrouded in mystery, but how it connects to Reigns will make for an interesting dimension to proceedings.

 Update On Daniel Bryan's "Career-Altering Announcement" On WWE SmackDown Live – https://t.co/7i0YH0ypfM